Preshiousy1/OginiSearch/src/api/documentation/docs/error-codes.md

 # Error Codes and Troubleshooting

-This page details the error codes returned by the ConnectSearch API and provides troubleshooting information.
+This page details the error codes returned by the Ogini API and provides troubleshooting information.

 ## HTTP Status Codes

-The ConnectSearch API uses standard HTTP status codes to indicate the success or failure of requests:
+The Ogini API uses standard HTTP status codes to indicate the success or failure of requests:

 - **200 OK**: Request succeeded
 - **201 Created**: Resource was successfully created